-After spending time at this studio, I moved to another one which was different from the first studio in regards to the type of wool the craftsperson uses, the objects that are made, and the nature of the studio.
-The second studio has more conventional qualities in all its elements however the technique of making is completely the same.
+After spending time at this studio, I moved to another one which was different from the first studio in regard to the type of wool the craftsperson used, the objects that were made, and the nature of the studio.
+The second studio had more conventional qualities in its elements however the technique of making was completely the same.
 In the first day, I helped the master craftsperson to group the wool that he purchased from the locals living in the surrounding villages: the clean group and ivory pieces, the less clean group, and the group to be thrown away.
-After grouping, cleaning the wool and roving it with a simple machine begins.
-The roving machine transforms the wool into fluffy forms in a method similar to manually done roving, so that the wool fibres become more distant from each other.
-After cleaning the wool and felting, the artefacts are washed.
-Before the felted pieces are completely dry, the master craftsperson manipulates the pieces: the shape of the piece is not always in the form of the desired one.
-By pulling the piece from its corners through muscle force, the form of the piece can be manipulated (Figure 8).
+After grouping, cleaning the wool and carding it with a simple machine began.
+The carding machine transformed the wool into fluffy forms in a method similar to manually-done-carding, so that the wool fibres became more distant from each other.
+Only after cleaning the wool and completing the felting, the artefacts were cleaned/washed.
+Before the felted pieces were completely dry, the master craftsperson could still manipulate the pieces.
+When the shape of the piece was not in the desired form, by pulling the piece from its corners through muscle force, the form of the piece can be manipulated (Figure 8).